FICO - The First Step to Owning

-Lenders want to be positive that giving you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double the amount of someone with a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone having a better FICO score.

-Getting your credit in order is the first step in purchasing a home.
-Call us at (281) 851-4438 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
+There are methods to boost your score.
 Building your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+It can be rare to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some ways you can improve your credit score:

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the most of your debt sitting on one card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt transferred to one card.

-- Apply for gas cards or department store credit.
-For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always beware of charging a large balance for more than a couple of billing cycles because these types of cards usually have a steeper interest rate.
+- Department store cards and gas cards.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of maintaining a high balance for too long because these types of cards more than likely have a surprising interest rate.

 - Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

-Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of RE/Max Associates Northeast, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of RE/Max Associates Northeast, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.